Mato-27/NeuraWork/README.md

-# NeuroWork - Deep Learning Framework From Scratch in C++
+# NeuraWork - Deep Learning Framework From Scratch in C++

-NeuroWork is a high-performance, lightweight Deep Learning engine built entirely from scratch in C++.
+NeuraWork is a high-performance, lightweight Deep Learning engine built entirely from scratch in C++.
 Designed with mechanical sympathy and strict systems engineering principles, this framework completely bypasses external library dependencies to expose the low-level mechanics of neural computing.

 Optimized for maximum computational efficiency, the architecture prioritizes CPU cache locality, contiguity of memory structures, and a zero-allocation pipeline during network inference.